A 7-Point Checklist for Remote-Employee Success in 2020 | Turing Remote Culture

 Have You Shifted from Blockbuster to Netflix?

 Diane Mulcahy asked Krystal what she means when she uses the term Managerial Darwinism.
 Krystal explained that what she’s saying is “adapting or dying.
 It is the understanding that there is Blockbuster and there is Netflix – you have a choice about which one you’ll be.”

-5. Do You Accept That You Have Less Power/Control Over Employees Than You Used To?
+Do You Accept That You Have Less Power/Control Over remote teams?